vpfaulkner/volunteerly/README.md

 # MVP
 See all of your assignments
-1 click to ask for switch
+1 click to ask for sub
 1 click to accept switch via email

 # Reach